Figueras and Dalí

 on the contrary, their meaning is so profound, complex, coherent and involuntary

-that it escapes the most simple analysis of logical intuition
+that it escapes the most simple analysis of logical intuition"

 The Mae West Room

-three-dimensional reconstruction, based upon a Dalí collage "Mae West's Face Used as an Apartment".
+This is a three-dimensional reconstruction, based upon a Dalí collage "Mae West's Face Used as an Apartment".
 The different elements of her face are placed so that they should be viewed from a specific place up a small flight of stairs.

 The Palace of the Wind

-tramontane" wind that is frequent felt in the region.
+This room was the foyer of the old theatre, and the name echos the "tramontane" wind that is frequent felt in the region.
 The ceiling is the focal point, which is called "Gala & Dalí dance a Sardana and Golden Light pours over Empordá".
 The "Sardana" is a circle dance typical of Catalonia, and "Empordá" is the Catalan name for the region where Figueras is situated.

-Joan Maragall entitled "L'Empordà" that refers to the region and its predominate wind.
+The ceiling painting has something of the Sistine Chapel about it, although it was painted on five different canvases which were later stuck to the ceiling.
+The painting is based upon a poem by Joan Maragall entitled "L'Empordà" that refers to the region and its predominate wind.
 We see Dalí and Gala in a forced perspective.
 It's impossible to capture the full extent of the ceiling, and in fact secondary panels (one is shown below) show the different passages of Dalí's life as if in a dream.

 Dalí painted a number of works involving a forced perspective, for example in 1951 he painted "Christ of Saint John of the Cross" (shown below).